JacksonKearl/LilyPad/README.md

 <a name="changeUrl"></a>
 ###PATCH /locations/:location_id

-Add or update a location\'s logo
+Add or update a location's logo

 **Headers Passed**